Box of Ideal Gas in Free Fall

 \section{Discussion and Implications}

 It is well known that thermal behaviour of systems with long-range interactions exhibit several peculiar features, and their statistical analysis requires considerable amount of care \cite{lynden-bell-paddy}.
-Some of these features such as negative specific heat and unequal ``local" temperature in thermal equilibrium became more widely known since the discovery of thermodynamic aspects of black holes.
-However, these same aspects, which have their origin in quantum field theory in non-trivial coordinate systems, also indicate that one must take a closer look at {\it standard} thermodynamics in an external gravitational field.
+Some of these features, such as negative specific heat and unequal ``local" temperature in thermal equilibrium, became more widely known since the discovery of thermodynamic aspects of black holes.
+However, these same aspects, which have their origin in quantum field theory in non-trivial coordinate systems, also indicate that one must take a closer look at behaviour of {\it standard} thermal systems in an external gravitational field and in presence of spacetime horizons.
 For example, temperature and entropy associated with local acceleration horizons are observer dependent, and one must therefore try to find a natural way to incorporate these inevitable features in conventional thermodynamics.
 These and related issues form the main motivation for the analysis in this note.

-Let us first summarize the main steps of the calculation.
-We defined the Hamiltonian appropriately using Fermi coordinates, reduced it to the non-relativistic limit, and then moved over to quantum mechanics by using first order perturbation theory.
-We must emphasize that the effect of the box is rather subtle, and is {\it not} just a pure finite size effect, since the $\Xi$ terms are independent of $L_i$ and $m$.